cyb3rkun/CBStats/README.md

 This project uses [GitHub stats](https://github.com/jstrieb/github-stats) by [Jacob Strieb](https://github.com/jstrieb) (licensed under GPL 3.0 or later) as base and uses the [Language Colors](https://github.com/ozh/github-colors) by [OZH](https://github.com/ozh) (licensed under WTFPL) for the language color visualizations.

-Since the project runs on Forgejo / Gitea Actions, no server is required to regularly regenerate the images with updated statistics.
-Likewise, since the user runs the analysis code themselves via Forgejo / Gitea Actions, they can use their access token to collect statistics on private repositories that an external service would be unable to access.
+Since the project runs on Woodpecker CI (Forgejo / Gitea Actions will come), no other server is required to regularly regenerate the images with updated statistics.
+Likewise, since the user runs the analysis code themselves via ~~Forgejo / Gitea Actions~~ Woodpecker CI, they can use their access token to collect statistics on private repositories that an external service would be unable to access.

 ## Installation
 ### Using the CI